yorkshire-and-humber-care-record/fhir-appliance/docs/install-guide/FHIR-Appliance-Install-02-Server-Preparation.md

 ## Windows Server

-In summary the installation process again involves connecting to a repository and pulling down the Docker packages.
-The author’s experience is that this also a fairly straightforward process.

-It is however important to understand that you are installing Docker Enterprise Edition for “Windows Containers”.
+It is important to understand that you are installing Docker for “Windows Containers”.
 This requires Docker images that have been specially prepared for the correct Windows operating system.
 These Windows Container images are provided as part of the installation for the FHIR Appliance itself.
 Availability of Windows